 We ventured to her family land right on the rim where Missy’s mom grew up.
 It’s really remote and not accessible by tourists, which made connecting to the land all the more special.

-For Minesh, living in the southwest has defined his photography, with ochre tones that speak to both the wild beauty and harsh conditions that this region provides.
+For Minesh, living in the southwest has defined his photography, with ochre tones that speak to both the wild beauty and harsh conditions that define this region.
 His portraits illustrate the eclectic souls who are drawn to the canyons, cacti, and warmer climate, while his documentary approach offers an authentic snapshot of the realities of living in a sprawling desert.

 This project really fits my photographic style since I love the land and the people who live in this part of the world.
 I think I’ve become pretty good at finding the authenticity and shining a light on this way of life.